How much Social Security you pay for a domestic worker in Spain in 2026

 Frequently asked questions

-Both shares are paid in by the employer.
-The worker's share is deducted from the payslip and the family pays the total to Social Security.
+- Both shares are paid in by the employer.
+The worker's share is deducted from her payslip and the family pays the total to Social Security, so its real cost is the salary plus the employer share.
 Registration is mandatory from the first hour, including hourly work.

 Want the exact figure for your case?